-Studio in a School (Studio) seeks a dedicated, organized, collaborative administrator with an interest in arts education to join its program team as the Program Coordinator for its Residency Programs.
-The Residency Program Coordinator will provide administrative, logistical, and clerical support for Studio programs with schools throughout New York City, serving as a liaison between Studio and its educational partners and artist instructor staff.
-The Coordinator works closely with the Program Managers and other staff, including Program and Executive staff, Finance, Development, and Marketing and Public Relations, as well as with outside consultants and program sites.
+Studio in a School NYC, LLC (Studio) seeks a dedicated and collaborative administrator with an interest in arts education to join its program team as a Program Coordinator.
+The Residency Program Coordinator will provide administrative, logistical, and clerical support for Studio programs with schools throughout New York City, serving as a liaison between Studio and its educational partners and Artist Instructor staff.
+The Coordinator works closely with the Program team and Executive, Finance, Development, and Marketing and Public Relations staff, as well as with program sites.
 The Coordinator will join a passionate, talented team in a dynamic and well-respected art education organization, while acquiring knowledge about art education and program design and implementation.

 The Residency Program Coordinator position is a non-exempt, full-time position reporting to the Residency Program Manager.
 Primary responsibilities include:

-- Carefully collect, monitor, track, and process records, information, and paperwork for Artist Instructors and program sites in all five boroughs, including the maintenance of a database that tracks program information (e.g., timesheets, contracts, art supplies, budgets, invoices, site surveys, etc.).
+- Carefully collect, organize, process, and maintain records, information, and electronic files for Artist Instructors and program sites, including the upkeep of a database that tracks program information (e.g., site statistics, contracts, budgets, invoices, Artist information, etc.).

-- Prepare statistical reports tracking data for grants and briefings to senior leadership and the Board of Directors, ensuring forms and statistics are up to date.
+- Prepare statistical reports and gather data for grants and briefings to senior leadership and the Board of Directors, ensuring all information is accurate and up to date.

-- Coordinate logistical arrangements and record-keeping for departmental meetings and events, including trainings and sharing meetings
+- Coordinate departmental meetings and events, including trainings and sharing meetings.

 - Bachelors degree in a relevant field preferred.